Kajal-Yadav31/ResumeGenerator/README.md

 ## Overview

 Django Resume Generator is a secure, scalable web application built using the Django framework that allows users to create, view, edit, and download their resumes.
 The application features advanced user authentication, profile management, real-time editing, and PDF download capabilities.
-Additionally, it integrates a machine learning-powered salary prediction model, making it a versatile tool for professionals.

 ## Demo
 ### **Authentication:**